TDM — Table Implementation

 Click here for more information about MTable objects.

-Step 4 - Catalog
+Step 4: Catalog

-Edit the PII settings
+Edit the PII Settings

-Step 5 - Special Handling and Disabling Tables' Selection
+Step 5: Tables — Special Handling and Selection Disabling

 TableLevelInterfaces MTable

-• truncate_indicator - by default, the TDM runs a delete on the table in the target environment before loading it.
-If you have permission to run a truncate on the target table and you need to use the truncate instead of the delete (e.g., the target DB is Cassandra), set this indicator to true.
+• truncate_indicator — by default, TDM runs a delete on the table in the target environment before loading it.
+If you have permission to run a truncate on the target table and need to use the truncate instead of delete (e.g., the target DB is Cassandra), set this indicator to true.

 {